se-edu/learningresources/contents/staticAnalysis/checkStyle.md

 ## CheckStyle
-CheckStyle is a static analyser for Java that assist developer in static analysis process.
+CheckStyle is a static analyser for **Java**.
+It can be used to assist developers in static analysis process.

 ### Features
-According to the [checks list](http://checkstyle.sourceforge.net/checks.html), the checks can be divided into 14 sections.
+According to the [checks list](http://checkstyle.sourceforge.net/checks.html) provided by CheckStyle, the checks(rules) can be divided into 14 sections.

 - Annotations
 - Block Checks